StopTest

 public struct StopTest : Error

-Stops execution of test when thrown inside an it
+Stops execution of test when thrown inside an it block, emitting a failure message.

-Unlike other errors that can be thrown during a test, StopTest
+Unlike other errors that can be thrown during a test, StopTest represents an expected

 failure, with the failure description tied to the file and line it is thrown on.

-Tests can also be stopped silently by throwing StopTest.silently
+Tests can also be stopped silently by throwing StopTest.silently.

-as opposed to normal error logging is when a condition
+The primary use case of StopTest as opposed to normal error logging is when a condition

 is critical for the remainder of the test.
 It serves as an alternative to force unwrapping